To contact Todd send email to:

 Bed of Pines

 Drummer, teacher and author Todd Isler is based in New York City, where he has been active in the jazz and world music scenes for over 20 years.
-He currently plays with Mike Gordon of Phish, his trio, International Orange, and several other projects.
-He has released two original CDs, Two Step: Duets and Beyond, and his current Soul Drums, as well as his book You Can Ta Ka Di Mi This, which utilizes the South Indian Rhythm System to help musicians ground and expand their sense of rhythm.
+He currently co-leads International Orange, who released their debut album in ‘2013.
+He has two recordings under his own name, Two Step: Duets and Beyond, and his current Soul Drums, as well as his book You Can Ta Ka Di Mi This, which utilizes the South Indian Rhythm System to help musicians ground and expand their sense of rhythm.
 Todd, along with the band Savane, won the Disc Makers Unsigned Band Contest.
 He was also a winner of the JAZZIZ Magazine Percussion On Fire contest.
 Todd has toured Africa under the Goethe Institute, and studied the South Indian Mrdangham with Ramnod V. Raghavan and Karaikudi R. Mani in India.
-Todd has also studied with Brazilian greats Portinho and Vanderlei.
+Todd has also studied with Brazilian greats Portinho and Vanderlei as well performing and teaching extensively in Brazil.

-In addition to his own releases Todd has played on hundreds of genre-crossing recordings and performed and/or recorded with a wide rang of artists including Joe Lovano, Dave Liebman, Steve Turre, Melvin Sparks, Bakithi Kumalo, Ivan Neville, Badal Roy, Francis Mbappe, Jack McDuff, David Krakauer, Al Kooper, Charlie Burnham, and others.
+In addition to his own releases Todd has played on hundreds of genre-crossing recordings and performed and/or recorded with a wide rang of artists including Joe Lovano, Dave Liebman, Sting, Steve Turre, Melvin Sparks, Cisao Machado, Mike Gordon, Bakithi Kumalo, Ivan Neville, Betty Buckley, Badal Roy, Francis Mbappe, Jack McDuff, David Krakauer, Al Kooper, Charlie Burnham, and many others.
 He has performed with several dance companies throughout the United States, many of whose performances featured his original compositions.
-Todd endorses Sonor Drums, Bosphorus cymbals, and Agner sticks.
+Todd endorses Sonor Drums and Bosphorus cymbals.